dfgHiatus/MTLXImporter/README.md

 A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that facilitates the import of ambinetCG PBR materials (via the MLTX format) directly into Resonite as material orbs.

+*Make sure your MTLX file is in the same directory as the images it points to.
+Otherwise, this won't work!*

 ## Installation
 1. Install [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader).
 1. Place [MTLXImporter.dll](https://github.com/dfgHiatus/MTLXImporter/releases/latest/) into your `rml_mods` folder.
 This folder should be at `C:\Program Files (x86)\Steam\steamapps\common\Resonite\rml_mods` for a default install.
 You can create it if it's missing, or if you launch the game once with ResoniteModLoader installed it will create the folder for you.